scicloj/notespace/README.md

 ## Known issues
 * Links to external resources (e.g., images in separate files) will appear at the rendered static html, but are currently invisible at the live-reload view.
-* In general, there are some rough edges.
-Currently, things are easy to break.
-They will get more attention in the coming weeks.
-* Markdown tables do not render properly.

 ## License